 • Horsepower.
 The size of your garage door will determine how much horsepower you need.
 The lowest available horsepower (0.5 hp) will typically be able to handle doors up to 7-8 feet in height, with the width varying by model.
 Large doors of 14 or more feet in height will need a stronger motor (perhaps 1.25 hp) to open and close comfortably.
 Horsepower can also affect the speed at which your doors open and close.

 • Drive mechanism.
 The type of drive your opener uses will affect the amount of noise it makes.
 Chain-driven motors are usually the loudest, while belt-driven ones are quieter.
-Other types include screw-driven and direct-drive motors, which are also quiet, but are better suited for very heavy doors.
+Other types include screw-driven and direct-drive motors, which are also quiet but better suited for heavy doors.

 • Ceiling- or wall-mounted.
 Most garage door openers are ceiling-mounted; however, if your ceiling is low, or you drive a vehicle that's high off the ground (like trucks or SUVs), a wall-mounted unit might be a good option.

 • Connectivity.
-Access to phone apps and car features such as HomeLink will make it especially easy to open and close your garage.
+Access to phone apps and car features such as HomeLink will make opening and closing your garage especially easy.
 They may also allow you to control how long the door stays open, and even alert you if you forgot to close it when you left.
 Some models are capable of connecting to Amazon Alexa or Google Assistant to enable voice commands as well.

 • Additional accessories.
-Last, but not least, you want to make sure that the model you are choosing includes some basic accessories such as pre-programmed remotes, wall controls, and safety sensors.
+Last, but not least, you want to ensure that the model you choose includes some basic accessories such as pre-programmed remotes, wall controls and safety sensors.
 This helps you avoid having to spend more money further down the road.

 Garage Door Opener Installation

 Installing a garage door opener is not an easy DIY project.
-In most cases, the task — which might take a few hours, a half-day, or much longer depending on the complexity and who's doing the work — should be handled by a professional.
+In most cases, a professional should handle the task — which might take a few hours, a half-day or much longer depending on the complexity and who's doing the work.

 If you're leaning towards the DIY route, there are a few important details to keep in mind.
 The first is that many models and brands have their own specific instructions for setup, which makes reading the instruction manual incredibly important.
-Likewise, you need to make sure that the length of the door tracks matches up with your garage (door) dimensions.
+Likewise, you need to ensure that the length of the door tracks matches your garage (door) dimensions.
 Some models may require extenders.